 Company is a publicly-traded limited partnership organized under the laws of State.
 Company has not elected to be taxed as an association for federal tax purposes.
-Company conducts its business through affiliated operating limited partnerships and limited liability companies that are disregarded entities or partnerships for federal tax purposes.

-Company is principally engaged in the transportation, storage and marketing of refined petroleum products and natural gas.
+Company, through affiliated operating limited partnerships and limited liability companies that are disregarded entities or partnerships for federal tax purposes, engages in a variety of activities, including terminaling and storage services for petroleum products and by-products and natural gas services.

 In order to obtain funds for asset acquisitions and to conduct its operations, Company periodically issues debt securities.
 The interest rate payable on these securities is a function of the prevailing interest rate on a U.S. Treasury bond of the same maturity as Company's proposed debt issue, and of Company's credit rating.
 In the time period between Company's decision to issue debt and its actual issuance (the exposure period), Company is at risk that its cost for such debt capital will be increased by an increase in interest rates on U.S. Treasuries.
-To minimize this risk, Company enters into treasury locks - an arrangement in which an unrelated party agrees to purchase U.S. Treasury bonds from Company at a price certain and with an interest rate equal to the rate in effect on the date of agreement.
+To minimize this risk, Company enters into treasury locks - an arrangement in which an unrelated party agrees to 2 purchase U.S. Treasury bonds from Company at a price certain and with an interest rate equal to the rate in effect on the date of agreement.
 If the prevailing rate on Treasury bonds increases during the exposure period, Company then can purchase Treasuries at a lower market price for sale to the counterparty, thus realizing a gain that offsets Company's increased cost of debt capital.
 If, however, the prevailing Treasury rate decreases during the exposure period, upon settlement of the treasury lock Company realizes a loss that offsets the lower cost of issuing its debt.
 (Generally, no Treasury bonds are actually purchased and delivered; the parties settle on a net basis.)